Patsy Cline: 1960–1961: New beginnings and car accident

 Cline's professional decisions yielded more positive results by the early 1960s.
 Upon moving to Nashville, she signed a management deal with Randy Hughes.
-She originally wished to work with Hubert Long, however, he was busy managing other artists.
+She originally wished to work with Hubert Long, but he was busy managing other artists.
 Instead, she turned her attention to Hughes.
 With the help of Hughes, she began working steadier jobs.
-He organized fifty dollar bookings and got her multiple performances on the Grand Ole Opry.
+He organized $50 bookings and got her multiple performances on the Grand Ole Opry.
 In January 1960, Cline officially became a member of the Opry.
-When she asked general manager Ott Devine about a membership he replied, "Patsy, if that's all you want, you're on the Opry."
+When she asked general manager Ott Devine about a membership, he replied, "Patsy, if that's all you want, you're on the Opry."
 Also in January 1960, Cline made her final recording sessions set forth in her contract with Four Star Records.
 Later that year, her final singles with the label were released: "Lovesick Blues" and "Crazy Dreams".
 Leaving Four Star, Cline officially signed with Decca Records in late 1960, working exclusively under Bradley's direction.
 Insisting on receiving an advance, she received $1,000 from Bradley once she began at the label.

-Her first release under Decca was 1961's "I Fall to Pieces".
+Her first release on Decca was 1961's "I Fall to Pieces".
 The song was written by newly established Nashville songwriters Hank Cochran and Harlan Howard.
 "I Fall to Pieces" had first been turned down by Roy Drusky and Brenda Lee before Cline cut it in November 1960.
 At the recording session, she worried about the song's production, particularly the background vocals performed by The Jordanaires.
 After much arguing between both Cline and Bradley, they negotiated that she would record "I Fall to Pieces" (a song Bradley favored) and "Lovin' in Vain" (a song she favored).
 Released as a single in January 1961, "I Fall to Pieces" attracted little attention upon its initial issue.
 In April, the song debuted on the Hot Country and Western Sides chart.
 By August 7, the song became her first to top the country chart.
-Additionally, "I Fall to Pieces" crossed over onto the Billboard Pop chart, peaking at number 12.
+Additionally, "I Fall to Pieces" crossed over onto the Billboard pop chart, peaking at number 12.
+Billboard ranked it as the number-two song for 1961 in the end-of-year charts.